hanicinecm/dotfiles/README.md

 ### Structure and Functionality

+The `setup.sh` script will:

+- Update all the system packages
+- Execute all the shell scripts found in `scripts/` directory
+- Load the `dconf` settings file from the `dconf/` directory

 The `home/` directory in this repo mirrors the user home directory `~` on the system.
 All the files in `home/` will be symlinked to the same relative paths inside `~` by the `setup.sh` script.